fitzy101/light-man/README.md

 # light-man
-This is a basic CLI tool for basic node management on a lighthouse instance.
+This is a CLI tool for basic node management on a lighthouse instance.
 The source is written in Go, specifically version 1.8, however I imagine it could be compiled on much earlier versions.
 The only external dependency is golang.org/x/crypto/ssh which it uses for the ssh shell passthrough.

 Currently implemented are the following commands: